‘Still too tired to care and I gotta go’

 More non-secular church lessons

-November 12th, 2007, by The Goddess
+November 12th, 2007, 7:26 PM by Goddess

 So there’s this attractive guy at church.
 I’ve seen him around — he’s always dressed impeccably and even expensively.
 I’ve never really made it a point to talk to him or anything like that because, well, I am a girl who appreciates the scenery but am not much on the interaction thing.